Complete simultaneous conjugacy invariants in Artin's braid groups: Open problems and further work

 \section{Open problems and further work}

 In Section~\ref{sec:red} we reduced several problems to the conjunction of the Search SCP and the computation of the centralizer of a set.
 At present, there are no efficient algorithms for the computation of the centralizers of sets with more than one element in the braid groups.
-In addition to rectifying this specific issue, we have the following, more general problem.
+The computation of the centralizer of an element in braid groups involves methods used to solve the Conjugacy Problem in these groups~\cite{FG03b}.

 \bprb Does the computation of the centralizer of a set in a group reduce to the Search SCP? \eprb